The-Agentic-Intelligence-Co/Eclipse/README.md

 6. Click "Load unpacked" and select the `dist` folder
 7. The Eclipse extension will appear in your browser toolbar

+> **Note**: Chrome Web Store submission is currently in process, but you can install manually using the steps above.

 ## 🗺️ Product Roadmap

+---

 ### ✅ Stable Features
 - **Tab Management**: Group tabs, organize by topic, custom colors